Contact Us

 Massive Diaspora Base

-830K+ Indians (~30% of all expats).
+~836K Indians as of 2026 (around 25% of total population, ~30% of all expats).
 Kerala, UP, Bihar, Tamil Nadu dominate.
 Concentrated in Abu Hamour, Al Wakra, Lusail, and Al Khor.
 An estimated 45,000+ students enrolled in Indian schools.

 💰